Raanta, defensemen's offense lead Coyotes past Blues - Philly

 Richard Panik added a goal just before the hit, and 28-win Arizona won its 10th this month.

+"It was nice to see the 'D' contribute and score some goals," said Schenn, who faced his brother Brayden with their parents in attendance.
+"It was an all-around enjoyable night.
+The second period it was pretty loud and energetic and those are the type of games you want to play in."

-Oliver Ekman-Larsson scored a power-play goal and assisted on another second-period goal, Jakob Chychrun, Alex Goligosksi and Zac Rinaldo scored, and Max Domi and Dylan Strome had three assists each for the Coyotes.
+Oliver Ekman-Larsson scored on a power play and assisted on another second-period goal, Jakob Chychrun, Alex Goligosksi and Zac Rinaldo also scored, and Max Domi and Dylan Strome had three assists each for the Coyotes.
 Panik had an assist and Derek Stepan had two.

+"We can't allow any carryover from this," Blues coach Mike Yeo said.
+"Three weeks ago I don't think anybody would have put us in this place, and the opportunity that we have here, that's something we need to be excited about."

-Jake Allen made his 12th consecutive start in goal for St. Louis, but was replaced after the Coyotes' second goal and 12 saves.
+Jake Allen made his 12th consecutive start in goal for St. Louis, but was replaced after the Coyotes' second goal on 14 shots.
 Carter Hutton finished the game and made 15 saves.

+"Jumping in and trying to find a rhythm was tricky," Hutton said.
+He hadn't played since March 3 at Dallas.

 Brayden Schenn hit the post with a shot midway through the first period, the best scoring chance in the early going for St. Louis.
 Allen caught Brendan Perlini's wrister at 14:27, but couldn't stop Luke Schenn's long shot 32 seconds later.